Royal-Navy/design-system/packages/documentation/library/pages/develop/components/navs.md

 ---
 title: Navs
-description: Navs are an easy way to organise links
+description: Documentation and examples of how to use NELSON navs
 audience: public
 pageClasses: ''
 context: 'Component Library'